 - 1. An independent or main clause can stand on its own as a sentence like the simple declarative ones broken down in §4.3.1 above. - 2.
-A dependent or subordinate clause begins with a subordinating conjunction like when, if, though, etc. (Darling, 2014b) and needs to either precede or follow a main clause to make sense.
+A dependent or subordinate clause begins with a subordinating conjunction (link downloads a Word format handout) like when, if, though, etc. (Jenkins, 2013) and needs to either precede or follow a main clause to make sense.
 Like a domesticated dog that strays from their owner, a dependent clause can't survive on its own; if it tries anyway, a subordinate clause posing as a sentence on its own is just a fragment (see §5.2 below) that confuses the reader.

 An independent clause on its own plus combinations of these two types of clauses make up the four varieties of sentences we use everyday in our writing.
-Two or more independent clauses joined together with a comma and coordinating conjunction (see Table 4.3.2a below for the seven of them, represented by the mnemonic acronym fanboys) or semicolon (;) make a compound sentence (Darling, 2014c, 2014d, 2014e).
-When combined with a main clause by a subordinating conjunction, a subordinate clause makes a complex sentence (Darling, 2014e).
+Two or more independent clauses joined together with a comma and coordinating conjunction (see Table 4.3.2a below for the seven of them, represented by the mnemonic acronym fanboys) or semicolon (;) make a compound sentence (Purdue OWL, n.d.j).
+When combined with a main clause by a subordinating conjunction, a subordinate clause makes a complex sentence (Purdue OWL, n.d.j).
 That subordinating conjunction (see a variety of them in Table 4.3.2a below) establishes the relationship between the subordinate and main clause as one of time, place, or cause and effect (Simmons, 2012).
 When a subordinate clause precedes the main clause, a comma separates it from the main clause (as in this sentence to this point), but a comma is unnecessary if the subordinate clause follows the main clause (as in this sentence from but onwards; notice that a comma doesn't come between unnecessary and if).